andrewrk/libsoundio/README.md

     should do the same.
  0. implement WASAPI (Windows) backend, get examples working
  0. implement ASIO (Windows) backend, get examples working
+ 0. Do we really want `period_duration` in the API?
  0. Integrate into libgroove and test with Groove Basin
  0. clear buffer maybe could take an argument to say how many frames to not clear
  0. Verify that JACK xrun callback context is the same as process callback.